wrapperband/FTCForumTools/README.md

 ##  To clear stubborn connections

 Sometimes connections that were made, within a range of IPs, will remain after being banned.
-If there was some connection in that band already.
+If there was some connection in that "IP band" already.

-In that case try this for stubborn connections ...
+In that case try this to remove stubborn connections ...

 tcpkill host xxx.xxx.xxx.xxx